Tasmanian Devil

 Threats to Tasmanian devils include attacks by domestic dogs and foxes, being hit by cars, loss of habitat, and disease.
 The largest predator in the devil's ecosystem is the Tasmanian wedge-tailed eagle, which competes for food with scavenging devils.

-Despite its early bad reputation, it’s clear that the Tasmanian devil has made its mark on the island.
-It was even chosen as the symbol of the Tasmanian National Parks and Wildlife Service.
+Despite their early reputation, it’s clear that Tasmanian devils have made their mark on the island.
+They were even chosen as the symbol of the Tasmanian National Parks and Wildlife Service.

 By supporting San Diego Zoo Wildlife Alliance, you are our ally in saving and protecting wildlife worldwide.